tanghao-xiaomi/docs/en/demo/hello_world/Hello_World.md

 ```

 ## II Add Hello World Example
-This section describes how to add a `Hello World` example application in openVela, including the main framework, file contents, and related build configurations.
+This section describes how to add a `Hello World` example application in openvela, including the main framework, file contents, and related build configurations.

 ### 1. Main Framework
 The Hello World example application needs to include the following core files: